Garden Ecosystems Part Two: Attracting Beneficial Insects into the Garden 6

 Daisy-like flowers have readily accessible pollen and are a favourite of beneficial insects.

-Below are Some great beneficial insect attracting flowers that we use in our clients’ gardens:
+Below are Some great beneficial insect attracting flowers that I use in my clients’ gardens:

 Calendula (Calendula officinalis)